quic/aimet/Docs/api_docs/torch_spconv_custom_onnx_export.rst

 that is used/supported here is `Traveller's SparseConvolution Library`_.
 Please note that,

-- Only `SparseConvolution3D` is supported as of now
+- Only `SparseConvolution3D` is supported as of now.

-- And, spconv library is `not very stable` because it is found that the inference from the spconv module gives different outputs for the same inputs in the same runtime
+- SpConv library (for `cpu`) is `not very stable` because it is found that the inference from the spconv module gives different outputs for the same inputs in the same runtime.

+- If there's `bias` in the SpConv layer, please use `GPU`, as `bias` in SpConv is only supported in GPU.

 .. _Traveller's SparseConvolution Library: https://github.com/traveller59/spconv